Peachying/testinlineedit/tutorial-manage-data-disk.md

+ performance
-hing and preparing data disks
+> * Attaching and preparing data disks

 Advance to the next tutorial to learn about automating VM configuration.